JazzLikeFruit/Alreviews/README.md

 # Alreviews

 This flask application implements a rating system for albums.
 The application uses the spotipy library and Spotify api to gather information about albums and users are able to rate each songs and thus create a rating for an album.
 Users can also listen to every song in the album while doing this.
-To be albe to use this feature the user needs a spotify premium subscription.
+To be able to use this feature the user needs a spotify premium subscription.

 ## Screencast